jh23453/kolab-docs-1/source/administrator-guide/upgrading-from-kolab-3.3-to-3.4.rst

     http://git.kolab.org/pykolab/diff/conf/kolab.conf?id=pykolab-0.7.6&id2=pykolab-0.7.1

-We only have on new option for wallace, which can be ignored if you don't use wallace for resource management.
+We only have one new option for wallace, which can be ignored if you don't use wallace for resource management.